-2. This 16th century gold vermeil elephant once owned by Yves Saint Laurent, reportedly bought for $467,000
+2. A 16th century gold vermeil elephant once owned by Yves Saint Laurent, reportedly bought for US$467,000.

-4. Two Bugatti Veyron supercars, worth $1 million each
+4. Two Bugatti Veyron supercars, worth US$1 million each.

-The money spent on these 2 cars alone is enough to vaccinate more than half of Equatorial Guinea’s children against life-threatening diseases.
+The money spent on these two cars alone is enough to vaccinate more than half of Equatorial Guinea’s children against life-threatening diseases.

-5. A private Gulf Stream jet, which he reportedly bought for $38.5 million
+5. A private Gulfstream jet, which he reportedly bought in the US for US$38.5 million.

 6. 300 bottles of Chateau Petrus, which reportedly cost €2.1 million.

-These were both seized by US authorities in 2011 and then by French authorities in 2012.
+These were both seized by US authorities in 2011 and French authorities in 2012, respectively.

-8. An art collection featuring works by Degas, Renoir, Gauguin and Matisse, estimated to be worth more than $30 million.
+8. An art collection featuring works by Degas, Renoir, Gauguin and Matisse, estimated to be worth more than US$30 million.

 This was also seized by the French authorities in 2012.

-Yet he allegedly has more than 200 bank accounts.
+Yet he allegedly had more than 200 bank accounts.